Minnetonka Cataract Treatment

 - Traumatic cataracts can develop after an eye injury.

 The TECNIS® Symfony IOL is the first and only presbyopia-correcting extended range of vision IOL.
-It delivers a continuous full range of high quality vision with reduced incidence of halos and glare comparable to a multifocal IOL.
+It delivers a continuous full range of high-quality vision with a reduced incidence of halos and glare comparable to a multifocal IOL.